johnjake/car-trackers/README.md

 USER API:

-         * The users list can be obtained at this endpoint: https://jsonplaceholder.typicode.com/users  in JSON format, and a total of 10 users.
+         * The users list can be obtained at using this endpoint: https://jsonplaceholder.typicode.com/users  in JSON format, and a total of 10 users.

 FEATURES: